201: Research in the Disciplines

-This course will explore our culture's fascination with law enforcement and the justice system.
+The Good Wife.
+Scandal.
+Pretty Little Liars.
+Serial.
+Orange is the New Black.
+This course will explore our culture's fascination with crime, law enforcement, and the justice system.
 Students will discuss and research the glamorization of the pursuit of justice, and the link between law and entertainment as seen in novels and "true crime" literature, films, theater, television, and news media.
 A wide variety of topics will be examined and analyzed, but students are encouraged to come to class with their own viewpoints on crime and punishment, as they have been presented in today's culture and throughout history.

 This is an exciting, collaborative course designed to accommodate serious and meaningful research on a wide variety of topics.
 These have included important projects about the influence and significance of musicians like Bob Dylan, Elvis Presley and George Harrison; fusion in Jazz and World Music; protest music; music and racism; fan behavior; film scoring; file sharing; the creativity of amateur musicians; and even stage fright.
 Accomplished musicians who can use their expertise to shape a research topic, and students who love music and want to explore a topic that they are interested in, are equally welcome!